mindbat/track2-functional/Functional.md

 The third call to the fucntion is now done and returns `false` to the second call that's waiting for it in order to compute its `and`.
 Its computation now becomes `(and true false)` which evaluates to `false`, the second function call is done, and returns to the first call in the recursive sequence which is still waiting to finish its computation of `and`.
 Once again, the computation is  `(and true false)` which produces `false`, and that's what gets returned from the entire sequence of calls, which is what we expected since the vector `[1 3 4]` does not have only odd elements.

+Walking through a recursive function helps you understand how it works.
+However, you don't have to do it every time you write a recursive function: typically just breaking down the problem into a base case and a recursive step and constructing the results in both cases is enough.

 TO-DO: notes on short-circuiting `and`, empty vector base case, and the fact that rest of v isn't actually a vector.

+There may be a few details that we have skipped over in order to emphasize the main ideas.
+Feel free to read about these details now, or come back to them later.

+1. You may be wondering what happens if the first even element is not in the last position of the vector: will the function go all the way to the end, or start returing earlier?
+The answer is: it will return earlier because `and` what's called *short-circuiting*: it evaluates left to right, and stops and returns as soon as it knows the answer.
+Thus `(and false <anything>)` returns `false` immediately.
+If the first element of a vector is even, the function will return without going into the recursive call since `and` already knows that the answer is `false`.
+In general, however, you need to be careful since many ways of using the result of a recursive call are not short-circuiting.
+2. Our base case for the function is a one-element vector (its rest is empty).
+However, typically such functions are written with the base case being just an empty vector.
+You may be wondering what should be returned for an empty vector: do all its elements satisfy the condition?
+For instance, are they all odd?
+The answer is, yes.
+If there are no elements in a vector, all its elements satisfy any property whatsoever (they are odd, even, blue, tasty....) since there are no elements that fail the condition.
+On your own, try to rewrite the function with an empty vector base case.
+3. We also simplified one important thing: we keep referring to the argument of the function as a vector, but in fact any sequence of elements will be fine (a list will do, for instance).
+Moreover, taking the rest of a vector gives you a sequence of elements, but not a vector, so after the first call we will be passing a sequence, not a vector to all subsequent ones!
+This is not important for understanding how recursion works in this case, but will be useful to know for the future.
+4. Finally, you may be wondering: isn't recursion very inefficient?
+We have a bunch of `and`s waiting for results of computations, doesn't it take memory and time to manage?
+The answer is, it may be inefficient if one isn't careful.
+However, most functional languages use a mechanism known as *tail recursion* (and a few other tricks) to implement recursion efficiently.
+We are not going into details of this here.

 ## Higher-order functions